Note

 scale_factor = 16

-precip_lr, metadata_lr = aggregate_fields_space(precip, metadata, upscaled_resolution)
+precip_lr, metadata_lr = upscale_field(precip, metadata, scale_factor)

 # Plot the upscaled rainfall field